 - a sharp knife and rotary tool to cut a hole in the front panel

-Philips doesn’t use Philips screws but Torx screws, a T8 or T9 screwdriver is fine to open the case.
+Philips doesn’t use Phillips screws but Torx screws.
+A T8 or T9 screwdriver is fine to open the case.
 Note: I didn’t mark all screws in the pictures!

 The yellow circle in the right picture marks the target area (C6).

-Pay attention when working with the disc drive: First remove two screws, then pull out the tray until two holes align above two more screws.
-Remove them and carefully lift the disc drive, it is attached with three connectors to the mainboard.
+Pay attention when working with the disc drive: First remove two screws and then pull out the tray until two holes align above two more screws.
+Remove them and carefully lift the disc drive which is attached with three connectors to the mainboard.
 One connector is a very fragile flex cable.

 This is a close-up of the target area.
 Remove resistor 3243 (marked with a red X):